Truth and Reconciliation Commission of Canada: Legacy

-In August 2017, Crystal Gail Fraser and Sara Komarnisky released "150 Acts of Reconciliation for the Last 150 Days of Canada's 150" with a call to Canadians to engage in meaningful reconciliation work and think about the TRC's calls to action.

 In August 2018, the Royal Canadian Geographical Society announced the release of the Indigenous Peoples Atlas of Canada, an encyclopedia with content including information about indigenous lands, languages, communities, treaties, and cultures, and topics such as the Canadian Indian residential school system, racism, and cultural appropriation.
 It was created to address the Calls to Action, among them the development of "culturally appropriate curricula" for Aboriginal Canadian students.

 The Nordic countries of Norway, Sweden, and Finland have established truth and reconciliation commissions to address the colonialization of the Saami people which are modelled on the Canadian commission.
 Norway created its commission in 2018, and Sweden and Finland followed in 2021.